One-shot Conditional Sampling: MMD meets Nearest Neighbors: Numerical Experiments

+In this section, we compare our proposed \modelname{CGMMD} with two baseline approaches: the \modelname{GCDS} \citep{zhou2023deep}, a vanilla GAN framework, and a Wasserstein-based modification, \modelname{WGAN} (trained with pure Wasserstein loss) \citep{song25wasserstein}.
 We consider a synthetic setup with $\bX\sim \mathrm{N}(0,1)$, $\bm U\sim \textnormal{Unif}[0,2\pi]$, and $\bm\vep_1,\bm\vep_2\stackrel{\text{iid}}{\sim}\mathrm{N}(0,\sigma^2)$.
-The response variables are $\bY_1 = 2\bX + \bm{U}\sin(2\bm U)+\bm\vep_1, \bY_2 = 2\bX + \bm{U}\cos(2\bm{U})+\bm\vep_2$, and our goal is to generate conditional samples from $(\bY_1,\bY_2)\mid \bX$ at varying noise levels (\(\sigma\)).
+The response variables are $\bY_1 = 2\bX + \bm{U}\sin(2\bm U)+\bm\vep_1, \bY_2 = 2\bX + \bm{U}\cos(2\bm{U})+\bm\vep_2,$ and our goal is to generate conditional samples from $(\bY_1,\bY_2)\mid \bX$ at varying noise levels (\(\sigma\)).
 All three methods use the same two-hidden-layer feed-forward ReLU generator with noise $\bmeta$ concatenated to the generator input, and are evaluated at noise levels $\sigma~\in~\{0.2,0.4,0.6\}$.
 At low noise ($\sigma=0.2$), all three methods recover the helix structure well.
 As the noise level rises, however, \modelname{CGMMD} maintains the overall curvature, in particular at the ‘eye’ (the center of the helix), while the reconstructions from \modelname{GCDS} and \modelname{WGAN} degrade noticeably (See Figure~\ref{fig:helix_comparison}).
-In this regard, we have noticed that without $\ell_1$ regularisation \modelname{WGAN} training is often unstable.
-We also explore an additional conditional bivariate setting (which imitates circular structure), with qualitatively similar results deferred to Appendix \ref{appendix:cycle_expt}.
+In this regard we have noticed that without $\ell_1$ regularisation \modelname{WGAN} training is often unstable.
+We also explore an additional conditional bivariate setting (which imitates circular structure), with qualitatively similar results deferred to Appendix \ref{appendix:cycle_expt} {\revise and Appendix \ref{appendix:cnf_comparison}}.